 Extended Day Math/Reading/Science/Social Studies/Writing

-Beginning Spring 2019, selected Title I students will be invited to stay after school for an hour of remediation, acceleration, homework help, computerized practice, and hands-on learning.
-The program runs through March 31st.
+Beginning Spring 2019, selected Title I students will be invited to stay after school for an hour and a half of remediation, acceleration, homework help, computerized practice, and hands-on learning.
+The program runs from January 29 - March 26.
 Transportation is provided.
 The schedule is as follows:

 Tuesday: 3:30 P.M. - 5:00 P.M.